biothings/biothings_explorer/README.md

 ### Requirements

-For development, you will only need Node.js and a node global package, e.g. npm, installed in your environment.
+For development, you will need Node.js and a node global package, e.g. npm, installed in your environment.
 Your Node version must be higher than v12.

 - #### Node installation on Windows